iZwag/ha-gullburet/README.md

 ### Host system
 - Raspberry Pi 4 model B 2GB
-- OS: Home Assistant OS
+- OS: Raspbian Lite 64-bit
+- Home Assistant is running as Container, in a stack with `zwave-js-ui` (previously zwave2mqtt) and `vscode` in Docker
 - PSU: 5V/3A USB-C
 - Storage: Kingston KC600 256GB SSD, connected to RPi with SATA-to-USB3 adapter
-- Network: CAT-6 network cable and Wi-Fi to router
+- Network: CAT-6 network to router
 - USB: ConBee II Stick (as Zigbee-controller)
 - USB: Aeotec Z-Stick 7 (as Z-Wave-controller)